Closure By D.I. Jolly

-She came out of the shower, steam followed her out into the room, and honestly who can blame it, her dripping and wrapped in a towel like that.
+She stepped out of the shower, Steam followed her out into the room, and honestly who can blame it, her dripping wet and wrapped in a towel like that.

 “So we never really got a chance to talk last night, how are things?”

 There was my opening, now was my chance.
 My heart sped up and started beating so hard it felt like a medieval army was running a tree into my rib cage.